QuantumBFS/QuDiffEq.jl/docs/src/tutorial/nlin.md

 \begin{array}{rcl} \frac{dx}{dt} & = & f_1(x,y) \\ \frac{dy}{dt} &=& f_2(x,y)\end{array}
 ```

-`QuDiffEq` has two algorithms for solving non-linear differential equations:
+`QuDiffEq` has two algorithms for solving non-linear differential equations.

+## QuNLDE
-- `QuNLDE`: Uses function transformation and the forward Euler method. (quadratic differential equations only)
+Uses function transformation and the forward Euler method. (quadratic differential equations only)

 The algorithm makes use of two sub-routines :
 1. A function transformation routine - this is a mapping from ``z = (x,y)`` to a polynomial, ``P(z)`` .
 The function transformation is done using a Hamiltonian simulation.
 The *Taylor Truncation method* is used here.